yuduli/yuduli.github.io/_pages/about.md

 Research Interests
 ======
-My research is on computational imaging with a focus on Magnetic Resonance Imaging (MRI).
+My research focuses on developing computational methodologies for biomedical imaging, with the emphasis on Magnetic Resonance Imaging (MRI).
 I have been developing novel mathemtical models and computational methods for MR-based metabolic imaging, quantitative imaging, and multimodal neuroimaging methods.
 Specifically, I am building powerful computational frameworks that synergistically integrates spin physics, signal modelling, statistical inference, and advance machine learning to overcome the challenges in high-dimensional imaging problems and push the performance limits of modern MR systems.

 Getting started
 ======